• 8 min read

 Eco-resorts are perfect to reconnect with nature and get to know the local community.
 If you want to own your schedule, make plenty of excursions, and have a better idea of what the local life looks like in West Papua, then eco-resorts are better suited.

-This eco-resort in North Raja Ampat (7 nights unlimited diving starting from ...) is an excellent option with overwater bungalows suiting individual travelers, small groups and families.
+(7 nights unlimited diving starting from ...)is an excellent option with overwater bungalows suiting individual travelers, small groups and families.

 Liveaboards are the most efficient way (time-wise and budget-wise) to see it all in one trip: Raja Ampat North and South - Misool.
 If you prefer to "eat, sleep, dive, repeat" then you should go for a liveaboard.
 In most liveaboards, you'll also get to do 2 or 3 excursions along the way.